Busin731/goChord-viewer/README.md

 - Adaptation for Guitar
 - Upgraded to ES6
-- Allows to send the chordpro songText instead of preloading it in the document
+- Allows to send the chordpro songText instead of preload it in the document
+- Import Themes class (it allows modify the viewer only, not the complet page body)
 - Beautify chord diagrams
 - Chord diagrams on right side
 - Bugs fixes